What Asiamet Resources does:

 BKM’s first ore reserve comprised 21.1mln tonnes in the proved category, at a grade of 0.6%, representing some 137,000 tonnes of contained copper.
 It also had 30.4mln tonnes at 0.5% in the probable reserve category, for a further 166,000 tonnes of contained copper.

-The new resource estimate comprised 69.6mln tonnes in total with a grade of 0.6%, giving an aggregate of 451,900 tonnes of contained copper.
+The overall resource comprised 69.6mln tonnes in total with a grade of 0.6%, giving an aggregate of 451,900 tonnes of contained copper.
 It is made up of 20.6mln tonnes, at 0.7%, in the measured resource category plus 34.1mln tonnes, at 0.6%, in the indicated and 15mln tonnes, at 0.6%, in the inferred category.

 Since the feasibility, Asiamet has been working on ways to reduce potential costs.

 China Non-Ferrous, which is already active in Indonesia through its development of the Dairi zinc mine in North Sumatra, will carry out a detailed evaluation of the technical and financial aspects of BKM and suggest ways of sourcing locally and from China to lower some of the BFS capital cost inputs.